erco77/1a2-pic/README-project-management-notes.txt

 	Set checkbox: "Include frame (board size)"
 	..which seems to always clear itself!

+	FOR SURFACE MOUNT RESISTORS: You can leave out the "smdmask", as that's if you want to generate a metal mask for solder paste.

 * File -> Export -> Excellon
 	Make sure "Inches" selected